 a little a lot of beer and some girl talk.
 This is probably the first time that Peggy has ever had a real conversation with a ‘Negro’.
 Peggy like most (white) people of that era had many mistaken prejudices against African-Americans.

-This is eveidene by the subtlety in the scene when Peggy is ready for bed and notices her purse on the table (filled with Roger’s $400 in cash).
+This is evidenced by the subtlety in the scene when Peggy is ready for bed and notices her purse on the table (filled with Roger’s $400 in cash).
 Peggy looks at the purse and Dawn looks at Peggy looking at the purse.
 And you know what was going through their minds.
 “You know they all steal” or “I know you’re thinking I going to steal your purse“.

-Oh I forgot, Don didn’t really kill Andrea and stuff her limp dead body under the bed.
+Oh, I forgot… Don didn’t really kill Andrea and stuff her limp dead body under the bed.
 It was all a dream…a sweaty, fevered dream.
 Don must have been drinking some of that 1960’s cough syrup that contained codeine.

 Britain is in America Now

-Lane enjoys a little bit of Britain, watching a soccer match with some English friends (Edwin Baker and his wife) at a pub in New York city.
+Lane enjoys a little bit of Britain, watching a soccer match with some English friends (Edwin Baker and his wife) at a pub in New York City.
 Over pints and fish and chips [that the only English food I know, except bangers and mash.
 And I am not entirely sure what that is.]
-Lane’s friend informs him that Jaguar is look for a new ad agency.
+Lane’s friend informs him that Jaguar is looking for a new ad agency.
 Will SCDP finally get a car account?

-Don, Roger and Pete take Baker to the ‘party’ and their true natures soon come to the surface.
+Don, Roger, and Pete take Baker to the ‘party’ and their true natures soon come to the surface.
 Baker sheds his posh British exterior and dive head first into the ‘party’.
-Pete find a young-looking party girl who makes him feel like king and Roger goes off with a tall buxom red-head.
+Pete finds a young-looking party girl who makes him feel like king and Roger goes off with a tall buxom red-head.
 What about Don?
 He sits alone at the bar.
 The Madame wonders if Don might not like this kind of ‘party’.
 But he informs her that he grew up in a brothel, but not that fancy…it was more of a whorehouse.

 On the taxi ride home, Pete feels Don’s disdain for him.
-While Don was the king of unfaithful husbands, he tell Pete that if he had met Megan first, there would not have been a second marriage.
+While Don was the king of unfaithful husbands, he tells Pete that if he had met Megan first, there would not have been a second marriage.